mu-se373-200704035/OrderHere/README.md

     > Pages will be rendered based on authentication and authorization.
     >> ( only logged in admins are allowed to see or do the things below )

-    • ( for admins ) see tables grid, current(not yet completed) orders and waiter requests.
+    • ( for admins ) see tables grid, current orders and waiter requests.
     • ( for admins ) functions to manipulate the menu.
     • ( for admins ) function to complete or cancel the orders.
     • ( for admins ) function to manipulate table information such as ( owned, reserved, empty/available).